terrydhariwal/terrydhariwal.github.io/_posts/2015-11-26-part-1-introducing-couchbase-server.md

 <h1><strong>The 4 principles of Couchbase</strong></h1>

-Couchbase is built about 4 priciples
+Couchbase is built about 4 principles

 1. <h2><strong>Consistent High Performance at Scale</strong></h2>
 - A single commodity server can support hundreds of thousands of operations per second